-The recently renovated Burling Mail Terminal sits on the west side of the 10th Street viaduct across from the former Burlington Station.
-Designed in the Daylight Factory-style by architect W.T.
-Krausch who worked for the Chicago, Burlington and Quincy Railroad.
+Recently renovated, the Burlington Mail Terminal sits on the southern end of the 10th Street Bridge.
+Built in 1926, it was designed in the Daylight Factory style by architect W.T.
+Krausch of the Chicago, Burlington and Quincy Railroad.

-Even with the construction of a new main post office to the west, the mail terminal building continued to operate as a mail sorting facility until 1972.
-After that most bulk mail was being handled through a new train service that delivered mail from Chicago to Oakland 50 hours later.
-This building continued to serve as a storage facility for the warehouse due to the usefulness of the conveyor belt system that took mail back-and-forth to the new post office.
-The building was vacated by the mid-1990’s.
-In 2007 an out-of-town developer unsuccessfully planned to turn the building into 71 luxury apartments.
+Even with the construction of a new main post office to the west, the mail terminal continued to operate as a mail sorting facility until 1972.
+After that, most bulk mail moved to a new train service that delivered mail between Chicago and Oakland.
+Despite the change, the Burlington Mail Terminal continued to serve as a storage facility due to the usefulness of the conveyor belt system that once took mail back and forth to the new post office.
+Vacated by the mid-1990s, an out-of-town developer unsuccessfully planned to turn the building into 71 luxury apartments in 2007.

 Please feel free to comment and share your memories.
 Thank you for following along as I explore Omaha and the surrounding area!